The Kids’ Sleep Tools That Actually Earn Their Spot on the Nightstand

 The simple white-noise one, if you want less tech

 Not everyone wants an app controlling their kid’s bedroom.
 Fair.
-A plain, brilliant sound machine still does the single most useful job — masking the door slam, the telly downstairs, the sibling who is somehow still awake.
+A plain, brilliant sound machine still does the single most useful job: masking the door slam, the telly downstairs, the sibling who is somehow still awake.

 Three sounds, a battery that lasts, a child-lock so little fingers can’t switch it off, and it clips to a stroller or a suitcase.
 No phone, no fuss.
 For a lot of families this is genuinely all the white noise they’ll ever need.
+We put it through its paces in our full Yogasleep Hushh review, including the volume mistake most parents make.

 The summer problem nobody warns you about

 Here’s the one that gets overlooked until June arrives and bedtime falls apart.
-Bright evenings wreck a young child’s sense of when night is — they can’t read a clock, so they read the sky, and right now the sky is lying to them.
+Bright evenings wreck a young child’s sense of when night is.
+They can’t read a clock, so they read the sky, and right now the sky is lying to them.
 A proper blackout fix resets the whole thing.

 Suction-cup blackout panels that stick straight onto the glass and travel flat in a suitcase.
 The difference between a 7:30 bedtime and an 8:45 battle in July, honestly.
 The unglamorous hero of summer sleep.